{{ summaryHeading }}

 Accuracy Notes:

-This calculator gives an approximate minimum internal size and a checklist prompt.
+The result is an approximate minimum internal size and checklist prompt.
 It is not an airline acceptance guarantee.

 • Use the largest animal's A, B, C, and D measurements when more than one animal is considered.